game developers

 Software developers must consider tech and product support services when taking software to market, such as differences between technical and product support, supported and non-supported items, and differences between installed and hosted software support agreements.

-• Software licences held to be “goods” under ACL
+• Software licences classified as “goods” under the ACL

-Software licences held to be “goods” under ACL
+Software licences classified as “goods” under the ACL

 This Federal Court case highlights the risks of supplying goods and services to Australian consumers.
 Companies should be aware of their legal obligations and seek advice to ensure their contractual terms comply with Australian Consumer Law.
 Find out more about the case and its implications.